bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitFD.md

 ## Floquet multipliers computation

 A **not very precise** algorithm for computing the Floquet multipliers is provided.
 The method, dubbed Quick and Dirty (QaD), is not numerically very precise for large / small Floquet exponents.
 It allows, nevertheless, to detect bifurcations of periodic orbits.
 It seems to work reasonably well for the tutorials considered here.
-For more information, have a look at [`FloquetQaDTrap`](@ref).
+For more information, have a look at [`FloquetQaD`](@ref).

 !!! note "Algorithm"